Sachin Patil Appointed as Managing Director and CEO of Messe Stuttgart India Pvt. Ltd | www.lokmattimes.com

 Sachin Patil Appointed as Managing Director and CEO of Messe Stuttgart India Pvt.
 Ltd

-PNN New Delhi [India], October 5: Messe Stuttgart India Pvt.
-Ltd., a distinguished subsidiary of Landesmesse Stuttgart GmbH, has ...
+New Delhi (India), October 6: Messe Stuttgart India Pvt.
+Ltd., a distinguished subsidiary of Landesmesse Stuttgart GmbH, has announced the ...

-New Delhi [India], October 5: Messe Stuttgart India Pvt.
-Ltd., a distinguished subsidiary of Landesmesse Stuttgart GmbH, has announced the appointment of Sachin Patil as the company's new Managing Director and Chief Executive Officer.
+New Delhi (India), October 6: Messe Stuttgart India Pvt.
+Ltd., a distinguished subsidiary of Landesmesse Stuttgart GmbH, has announced the appointment of Mr. Sachin Patil as the company’s new Managing Director and Chief Executive Officer.
 With an illustrious career spanning over 18 years, Sachin Patil brings a wealth of experience, strategic insight, and innovation to this pivotal leadership role.

 Messe Stuttgart India Pvt.
 Ltd. stands as a key player in the trade fair and exhibition landscape, renowned for curating and organizing world-class events that unite industry leaders, innovators, and stakeholders across various sectors.
 In 2024, the company is set to showcase an array of remarkable events, including LogiMAT India, MOLDEX India, FASTNEX, and VISION.
 These events are poised to elevate industry standards, encourage collaboration, and drive innovation within their respective domains.
 The parent company, Messe Stuttgart in Germany, boasts an impressive legacy spanning over 80 years, with its first fair held in 1940s.
 Today, it’s one of the world’s leading trade fair organizers, hosting over 70 international fairs and congresses each year, drawing millions of visitors and exhibitors.